MicrosoftDocs/machine-learning-server-docs/microsoft-r/deployr/8.0/deployr-admin-security.md

 2. Grant `deployr-user` permission to execute a command as a `sudo` user so that the RServe process can be launched.
 This is required so that the DeployR server can enforce R session process controls.

-    A. Log in as `root`.
+    1. Log in as `root`.

-    B. Using your preferred editor, edit the file:
+    2. Using your preferred editor, edit the file:

         /etc/sudoers

-    C. Find the following section:
+    3. Find the following section:

 			## Command Aliases

-    D. Add the following line to this section:
+    4. Add the following line to this section:

 			Cmnd_Alias DEPLOYRRSERVE = /home/deployr-user/deployr/8.0.0/rserve/rserve.sh

-    E. Find the following section:
+    5. Find the following section:

 			## Allow root to run any commands anywhere

-    F. Add or append `DEPLOYRRSERVE` for `%deployr-user` to this section:
+    6. Add or append `DEPLOYRRSERVE` for `%deployr-user` to this section:

 			## If an entry for %deployr-user is not found, add this line:
 			%deployr-user      ALL = DEPLOYRRSERVE
 			## Otherwise append as shown:
 			%deployr-user      ALL = DEPLOYRTOMCAT,DEPLOYRRSERVE

-    G. Save these changes and close the file in your editor.
+    7. Save these changes and close the file in your editor.

-    H. Log out `root`.
+    8. Log out `root`.

 3. Update the DeployR `startAll.sh` shell script to take advantage of the `sudo` command configured above.

-    A. Log in as `deployr-user`.
+    1. Log in as `deployr-user`.

-    B. Using your preferred editor, edit the file:
+    2. Using your preferred editor, edit the file:

 			/home/deployr-user/deployr/8.0.0/startAll.sh

-    C. Find the following line:
+    3. Find the following line:

 			/home/deployr-user/deployr/8.0.0/rserve/rserve.sh start

-    D. Change it to the following:
+    4. Change it to the following:

 			sudo /home/deployr-user/deployr/8.0.0/rserve/rserve.sh start

-    E. Save this change and close the file in your editor.
+    5. Save this change and close the file in your editor.

 4. Update the DeployR `stopAll.sh` shell script to take advantage of the `sudo` command configured above.

-    A. Using your preferred editor, edit the file:
+    1. Using your preferred editor, edit the file:

 			/home/deployr-user/deployr/8.0.0/stopAll.sh

-    B. Find the following line:
+    2. Find the following line:

 			/home/deployr-user/deployr/8.0.0/rserve/rserve.sh stop

-    C. Change it to the following:
+    3. Change it to the following:

 			sudo /home/deployr-user/deployr/8.0.0/rserve/rserve.sh stop

-    D. Save this change and close the file in your editor.
+    4. Save this change and close the file in your editor.

 5. Set group privileges on the user directory containing the DeployR grid node install directory.

-    A. Log in as `root`.
+    1. Log in as `root`.

-    B. Set group privileges.
+    2. Set group privileges.

 			cd /home
 			chmod -R g+rwx deployr-user

 6. Add each user that will authenticate with the server to the `deployr-user` group.

-    A. Log in as `root`.
+    1. Log in as `root`.

-    B. Execute the following command to add each user to the `deployr-user` group.
+    2. Execute the following command to add each user to the `deployr-user` group.

 			usermod -a -G deployr-user <some-username>

-    C. Repeat step **B.** for each user that will authenticate with the server.
+    3. Repeat step **B.** for each user that will authenticate with the server.

-    D. Log out `root`.
+    4. Log out `root`.

 7. Restart Rserve and any other DeployR-related services on the machine hosting the DeployR grid node:

-    A. Log in as `deployr-user`.
+    1. Log in as `deployr-user`.

-    B. Start Rserve and any other DeployR-related services:
+    2. Start Rserve and any other DeployR-related services:

 			cd /home/deployr-user/deployr/8.0.0
 			./startAll.sh

->[!IMPORTANT]
->Apply the following configuration changes on **each and every node** on your DeployR grid, including the default grid node.
+##### Root Installs

 **On each machine hosting a grid node:**